We lose ourselves in books, we find ourselves there too

 Ranging from psychoeducational books that provide us with the tools for change, to books with real narratives that are insightful and empowering.
 We hope you will take this opportunity to Book My Mind!

 Please see the full list of therapeutic books we recommend.
 The list is split into categories to help you choose where to start or it may be that a particular book has been suggested to you by your personal tutor or another member staff.
-Our book collection is still in development but we are pleased to present our list of books that are currently available in the library.
-The full list of books will be available by semester two.
+Our book collection is continually being developed but we are pleased to present our list of books that are currently available in the library.

 Therapeutic books can be used independently or alongside seeing a mental health professional.
 However, please note that although these books can often provide all the help needed they can also highlight the need for further support.
 Please do not hesitate to contact the services available at the university or your GP if needed.